Introduction to synchrotron radiation energy loss

 | 6.0 | 150 | 792 | 396 |

-Use these numbers as a sanity check rather than as a design reference.
+Use these numbers as a quick cross-check while working with the calculator rather than as a design reference.
 If your result is off by orders of magnitude, the most likely cause is a unit mix-up.
 A common mistake is entering MeV instead of GeV, or milliamps instead of amps.
 Another is confusing the machine circumference with the actual dipole bending radius.

 - Electron beams only: the constant used here applies to electrons.